Triumph Studios

 Triumph Studios is a Dutch video game developer based in Delft, founded in 1997.
-The studio is known for their Age of Wonders and Overlord series and has developed several games for the PC, Xbox 360 and PlayStation 3.
-The company is known for Age of Wonders, a strategy game series released starting in 1999, and the action-adventure games Overlord and Overlord 2, released in 2007 and 2009, respectively, using its in-house Creator engine for development.
+The studio is known for Age of Wonders, a strategy game series released starting in 1999, and the action-adventure games Overlord and Overlord 2, released in 2007 and 2009, respectively, using its in-house Creator engine for development.
+It has developed several games for the PC, Xbox 360 and PlayStation 3.

 In June 2017 Paradox Interactive announced that it had acquired Triumph Studios.
 The deal was worth around $4.5 million dollars (4 million euros).
 Triumph became a fourth major Paradox studio, while also becoming its first outside of Sweden.